MKFirmware/MarlinKimbra/README.md

 M Codes
 *  M0   - Unconditional stop - Wait for user to press a button on the LCD (Only if ULTRA_LCD is enabled)
 *  M1   - Same as M0
-*  M03  - Sxxx Put output in laser beam control
+*  M3   - Sxxx Put output in laser beam control
+*  M4   - Turn on laser beam
-*  M05  - Turn off laser beam
+*  M5   - Turn off laser beam
 *  M17  - Enable/Power all stepper motors
 *  M18  - Disable all stepper motors; same as M84
 *  M20  - List SD card